camunda/camunda/migration/README.md

   For example: operate-*-v.1.0.0

+* The script *remove-backup.sh* executes the delete request.

 ## Check results of migration

+The scripts output what they request and the responses from Elasticsearch.

-After the execution of the steps in the appropriate order, should exists the new templates and indices with data converted from old schema.
-Additionally the pipelines are accessible in elasticsearch.
+After the execution of the steps in the appropriate order, there should exists new templates and indices with data converted from old schema.
+Additionally the pipelines are accessible in Elasticsearch.

 You can check with: